itsmesatyavir/ddai/README.md

 ```
 3. Configure environment variables

-Create a token file in the root directory:
+To save the tokens to tokens.json :
 ```
-nano tokens.json
+python token.py
 ```
 Save and exit.